casp3ro/dsa/README.md

-## Data Structures & Algorithms in Python with coding solutions
+## Data Structures and Algorithms in Python with Code Solutions